 3 And he said to me, “Son of man, I send you to the people of Israel, to nations of rebels, who have rebelled against me.
 They and their fathers have transgressed against me to this very day.
 4 The descendants also are impudent and stubborn: I send you to them, and you shall say to them, ‘Thus says the Lord God.’
 5 And whether they hear or refuse to hear (for they are a rebellious house) they will know that a prophet has been among them.Ezekiel 2:3-5

 Several years ago, I was ticketed for driving solo in the HOV lane in Nashville, Tennessee.
 I wasn’t in the lane for very long, and it sure didn’t seem like a big deal.
 But when I studied the traffic ticket, to my surprise it said that I was required to appear in traffic court!
 There was no wiggle room.
 The law said I must go, so I went.

 Our justice system assumes that we will show proper respect to the governing authorities.
 I obey the law because of the respect I have for the lawgiver.
 I answer the summons because of the authority of the judge.

-Nevertheless, perhaps that is why the Lord gave Ezekiel such an awe-inspiring vision of Himself on His throne.
+Like Jeremiah before him and Isaiah before Jeremiah, God summoned Ezekiel to deliver a message both of them knew Israel would reject.
+Perhaps that is why, like Jeremiah and Isaiah, the Lord gave Ezekiel such an awe-inspiring vision of Himself on His throne.
 Knowing the people would probably question Ezekiel’s authority, God wanted to make sure Ezekiel would have no question about God’s authority.
-When God summons, you obey.
-No questions asked.

 What about you?
 When the Lord gives you instructions, do you obey without question?
 Perhaps all of us need a renewed vision of God on His throne from time to time.
 He has the authority.
 We need to answer His summons.